 Asexual is basically the opposite of allosexual.
 It refers to anyone who does not regularly experience sexual attraction.
 Asexual, demisexual, and graysexual are just a few of the sexual orientations that fall under this umbrella.
 (Sometimes romantic identities like aromantic, demiromantic, and grayromantic also get grouped under this umbrella.)

 Now, here’s where it might get confusing.
 The term “asexual” functions a bit like the word “queer,” in that it’s both an umbrella term and a specific identity.

 As a specific identity, asexuality is defined as “a person who experiences little to no sexual attraction to anyone and/or does not experience desire for sexual contact.”

 Remember how the split attraction model says that a person has both a sexual orientation and a romantic orientation?
 Well, that’s what identifying as homoromantic and asexual is saying, too!

-Someone homoromantic and asexual does not experience sexual attraction toward anyone but does experience romantic desire towards some people of a similar gender as their own.
+Someone homoromantic and asexual may not experience sexual attraction toward anyone but does experience romantic desire towards some people of a similar gender as their own.

 Let’s define the most common ones: